back Back to all guides

 Remote Work on Board

-VPNs are fully supported in the Work from Sea tier only for remote work.
-However you must disable them to use the Virgin Voyages app, which needs access to onboard servers.
+VPNs are supported only in the Work from Sea tier for remote work.
+However, they must be disabled to use the Virgin Voyages app, which relies on access to onboard servers.

 About the author